FireCubez/Req/reqpack/README.md

 $ reqpack main.js ./sourceDir bundled.js
 ```

-The output file exports the module in the main file for outer usage, and has a dependency on Req, so make sure to supply it.
+The output file exports the module in the main file for outer usage, and has a dependency on Req AND the external requirements (ex. `$$.depend("express")`).

 # Note